MarioGiancini/Genesis-Super-Customizer/genesis-super-customizer/README.txt

 From your WordPress admin navigate to the Genesis > Import/Export menu.
 Click "Choose File" and location your .json customizer template file.
 Click "Upload File and Import".
 You should see a success notification on the top.

+= How do I export my genesis super customizer setting to a template? =

+Just like importing a template, navigate to the Genesis > Import/Export menu.
+Check "Customizer Settings" under the Export Genesis Settings File dialog.
+Then click the Download Export File button.

 = How do I reset the genesis super customizer options? =